raspberrypilearning/comic-character/en/step_2.md

 ### Add content to your footer section

-This project already contains a navbar and a hero image which you learnt how to create in Welcome to Antarctica.
+This project already contains a navbar and a hero image, which you learnt how to create in [Welcome to Antarctica](https://projects.raspberrypi.org/en/projects/welcome-to-antarctica).

 The **JavaScript** file you will use has already been linked to your webpages just before the closing `</body>` tag.